KianWilliam/PluginSearchGetItemsForJShopping/readme.txt

-Searchshopforjoomshopping version 1.0.0  is a free software which is developed by Kian William Nowrouzian, it is written clearly, too clear to add any comments excepting those needed for GPL, The license is GNU/GPLv3
+GetItemsForJshopping version 1.0.0  is a free software which is developed by Kian William Nowrouzian, it is written clearly, too clear to add any comments excepting those needed for GPL, The license is GNU/GPLv3